tomyg151/Data-Analysis-Projects/Eurovision 12 Points Voting Analysis/README.md

 ➡️ **Visualize** — Plot diversity per country and top loyalty pairs.

 ➡️ **Interpret** — Identify biases and summarize key patterns and statistical summaries.

+## Data Collection

+We scraped data from Wikipedia, extracting tables showing how many points each country gave to others (based on jury votes).
+Our main focus was on which country each country awarded its 12 points to.

 ### Data Processing